You are here

 If I don’t want to meet with anyone in person right now, can I still prepare a power of attorney?

 Yes.
-During the current state of emergency, there are temporary measures in place to allow for the remote signing and witnessing of powers of attorney.
-Connect with a lawyer or notary public by phone or by email.
-They can explain the ministerial order that’s currently in place.
-The order allows for you and your witness to be in each other’s electronic presence, and the same applies for the attorney and their witness.
+There are measures in place to allow for the remote signing and witnessing of powers of attorney.
+It’s best to connect with a lawyer or notary public.
+They can explain the temporary legal framework that’s in place.
+The framework allows for you and your witness to be in each other’s electronic presence, so long as the witness is a lawyer or notary public.
+The same applies for the attorney and their witness.

 Your lawyer or notary should ask if you want your attorney to have powers relating to real estate.
 If so, your lawyer or notary will have to prepare extra documentation to be filed with the land title office.